racodond/sonar-css-plugin/README.md

 * Selectors should follow a naming convention
 * Shorthand properties should be used whenever possible
 * Shorthand properties should not be used
+* Single quotes should be used instead of double quotes for strings
 * Source code should comply with formatting standards
 * Standard properties should be specified along with vendor-prefixed properties
 * Star hack should not be used